BENEFITS

 RESULTS

-Metacognisance is about accepting and being comfortable in your own mind and body and interacting with clarity and presence..yet not by becoming perfect or behaving perfectly in every relationship and situation.
+Metacognisance is about accepting and being comfortable in your own mind and body and interacting with clarity and presence..yet not by striving to be perfect or behaving perfectly in every relationship and situation.

 The approach is designed to remove the discomfort, irrational fear and judgment that many attach to their emotions.